• Skip to primary navigation

 The 16/8 Protocol

+The numbers say it all.
 You fast for 16 hours and then consume your daily calories within an 8-hour window.

-Most people choose simple hours to eat, such as from noon to 8 PM; this way, your fasting state is through the night while you sleep and you skip breakfast, which, when you think about it, it's not that hard, especially since breakfast is typically on the go for most people these days.
+Most people choose simple hours to eat, such as from noon to 8 PM; this way, your fasting state is through the night while you sleep and you skip breakfast, which, when you think about it, is not that hard, especially since breakfast is typically on the go for most people these days.

-Other people, who are slightly stricter with their fasting, may choose to eat during a shorter window of time, say 6 or 4 hours.
+Other people who are slightly stricter with their fasting may choose to eat during a shorter window of time, say 6 or 4 hours.

 The 5:2 Diet (The Fast Diet)